DonKapot/-paint-it-black/README.md

 # paint-it-black
 Paint It Black (PIB).
-Chrome extension to turn any site in dark theme.
+Chrome extension to turn any site in dark theme!